-Connecting with yourself is a must if you’re looking to build a life custom-made for you.
-There are different ways to connect with yourself and become your own best friend that will help ensure that your cup of self-love is always kept full.
-Doing these things will help create a connection within that will serve as the base for the strength, consciousness, and self-governance that will guide you in taking each step along your path.
+Bettering understand who you really are is a must if you want to build a life custom-made for you.
+There are different ways to connect with yourself and become your own BFF that will help ensure that your cup of self-love is always kept full.

 If the link with yourself is weak, chances are that you aren’t leading the life you were truly meant to live.
 You probably make choices based on what people do, as opposed to doing what is right for you.
 Your desire to fit in dominates your decision making, which means you just do things as they are normally done.